IoTReady/esp32_firmware_base/examples/wifi_config_over_ble/README.md

 To run this example, you need:
 - An ESP32 dev board (e.g. ESP32-WROVER Kit, ESP32-Ethernet-Kit) or ESP32 core board (e.g. ESP32-DevKitC).
+- Bench DC power supply.
+- Computer with ESP-IDF installed and configured.